 As a future-oriented discipline, CI necessarily works with a broader mix of art and science than does market research.
-To achieve such a forward-looking perspective, experts in CI make use of techniques like scenario-planning, early warning detection and monitoring, win/loss analysis, war gaming and so forth.
+To achieve such a forward-looking perspective, experts in CI make use of scenario planning, early warning system, win/loss analysis, business war gaming and so forth.
 The basis of CI techniques and the source of its value lies in the analysis undertaken to identify future-oriented events.
 CI analysis transforms today’s data points into insight about what is, in essence, the unknowable future.

 The Evolution of Competitive Intelligence to Competitive Strategy

-In 2018, it is important to move beyond the realms of either/or and instead work towards recognizing the value of combined MR and CI efforts.
-It is only through these joint disciplines that one can address “the hypercompetitive nature of most industries,” says Fuld + Company CEO Kenneth Sawka.
+It is important to move beyond the realms of either/or and instead work towards recognizing the value of combined MR and CI efforts.
+It is only through these joint disciplines that one can address “the hypercompetitive nature of most industries,”.
 Market Research may be a step, but competitive intelligence is the must step towards understanding the external environment to build a robust competitive strategy that withstands disruption, differentiates in the market and solidifies unique offerings that customers are willing to pay for.